Pontuagi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe changes the mode of the file to -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as olleh 11-directories_permissions gives execute permissions to all subdirectories of the current directory 12-directory_permissions creates a directory with permission 751
+9-John_Doe changes the mode of the file to -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as olleh 11-directories_permissions gives execute permissions to all subdirectories of the current directory 12-directory_permissions creates a directory with permission 751 13-change_group changes the group owner